Reporting to the MHRA

 Patients, carers, or parents are asked to report any side effect that they, or a person in their care, may have experienced from a medicine.

-Yellow cards may be completed on paper (copies in back of BNF), electronically via the MHRA’s dedicated Yellow Card website, or via the MiDatabank software that all Medicines Information centres in the UK use – ask your tutor or your MI pharmacist to show you how this works.
+Yellow cards may be completed via the MHRA’s dedicated Yellow Card website, on the mobile app or via the MiDatabank software that all Medicines Information centres in the UK use – ask your tutor or your MI pharmacist to show you how this works.

 Quick clinical question

-Can you report adverse reactions to herbal and homeopathic medicines via the Yellow Card Scheme?
-What about harmful incidents caused by medical devices?
+Can you report harmful incidents caused by medical devices to the Yellow Card scheme?
 Consider, then click for answer.

-You can report reactions to homeopathic and herbal medicines via the same Yellow Card Scheme as for conventional medicines.
-There are three separate but complementary processes for reporting incidents related to (1) medical devices, (2) defective medicines, and (3) counterfeit medicines.
-You can see more details on these via the Yellow Card website.
+You can report incidents related to (1) medical devices, (2) defective medicines, and (3) counterfeit medicines via the Yellow Card scheme.